hexie1995/Sequential-Link-Prediction/Readme.md

 "Stacking Models for Nearly Optimal Link Prediction in Complex Networks", To appear, Proc.
 Natl.
 Acad.
 Sci.
 USA (2020) Amir Ghasemian, Homa Hosseinmardi, Aram Galstyan, Edoardo M. Airoldi and Aaron Clauset

-We tried to modify the algorithm to apply the algorithm on temporal networks and multilayer networks.
+# We have implemented a temporal link prediction algorithm for temporal networks.
-The codes will be updated and the link to the preprint paper will be added as we progress.
+# Detailed Description of the algorithm could be found in the preprint of the paper.